eajvandenbosch/Translation-tool-The-future-of-digital-health-technologies-/README.md

 # Translation tool

 ## Introduction
-This translation tool was written for a master thesis on [subject] at Utrecht University.
+This translation tool was developed for the master thesis 'The future of digital health technologies: analysing a combination of HTA guidance documents and HTA submissions to evaluate reimbursement opportunities' at Utrecht University.

-## How to use?
+## Utilisation procedure
-Open the tool.html file in a modern web-browser like Google Chrome.
-On this page open one of the supplied .XML files.
-These files contain the pathways the translation tool will loop through.
-This is done in a Question & Answer style.
-Each answer will influence which part of the pathway will be taken.
+1. Open the tool.html file in any modern web-browser that supports Javascript ES11.
+2. In the chosen web-browser, open one of the supplied .XML files.
+These files contain the reimbursement pathways.
+3. Traversing through the pathways is done in a Question & Answer type of way.
+Each given answer determines the route of the pathway until the end of the pathway has been reached.

 ## Markdown
 Each element has its own formatting to display its function.

 ### Questions
-Questions have a lightgrey background color.
+Questions are visualised through a lightgrey background color.

 ### Answers
 Answers are preceded with a radiobutton.

 ### Outcomes
-Outcomes have a five pixel black border.
+Outcomes are visualised through a five pixel black border.

 ### Descriptions
-Descriptions have a lightyellow background color.
+Descriptions are visualised through a lightyellow background color.

-### Steps taken between questions
+### Actions required
-The steps that need to be taken in between questions have a lightgreen background color.
+The required actions are visualised through a lightgreen background color.

 ## License
 MIT License